Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 ![image](https://user-images.githubusercontent.com/55332675/227382323-a97b2943-031d-4a71-9272-fd52d08bd218.png)

 You are good to go.
-After creating and filling the cross-compiler directories and defining the INCDIR80, LIBDIR80 and PATH environment variables, you can compile your source programs in any current directory using the `zc3` control program with the necessary options and a list of processed programs.
+After creating and filling the cross-compiler directories and defining the INCDIR80, LIBDIR80 and PATH environment variables, you can compile your source programs in any current directory using the `zxc` control program with the necessary options and a list of processed programs.

 ![image](https://user-images.githubusercontent.com/55332675/227391414-3cc54518-46ac-4773-9db1-b9a5c05e5844.png)